Iskon0366/TacxAPIAssignment/README.md

 ##  Short descreption about the framework :

 It was the second option to run API Collection framework.
-And it was more effective, fast and easy to maintain.

 First I created the requests in **POSTMAN** using ```GET```, ```POST```, ```PUT```, ```DEL``` for the **CRUD** methods.
 I create a collection from these requests and save them as a single line of execution / end to end structure.
 I downloaded and used [Newman](https://www.npmjs.com/package/newman) to run that collection from my terminal.
 Then I push my collection to the **Github** account.
 And I used **Jenkins** with the help of the **Newman** to execute whole collection from the github and generate a fancy report.